TappNetwork/filament-google-autocomplete-field/README.md

 On [Google console](https://console.cloud.google.com/apis/dashboard), create an application and enable the Places API.

-1. click on "ENABLE APIS AND SERVICES"
+1. Click on "ENABLE APIS AND SERVICES"
-2. search for "Places api"
+2. Search for "Places api"
-3. click to enable it
+3. Click to enable it
-4. get the API key
+4. Get the API key

 In your Laravel application, add the Google API key to `GOOGLE_PLACES_API_KEY` in your `.env` file: